 League of Legends (dates to 2009)

 A team-based strategy game where two teams of five champions will confront each other to destroy the other’s base.
-Players can choose from 140 champions.
+Players can choose from 140 champions, each with their own item effects and the like.
 The game will consist of epic plays, securing kills, and taking down towers as teams battle their way to victory.

 Fortnite (developed and released by Epic Games in 2017)